markwest1972/smart-security-camera/aws-step-functions/readme.md

 ## Why two Step Functions?

-The names of the Node.js and Java Lambda Functions differ.
-Therefore we require two Step Function definitions.
+The names of the Node.js and Java Lambda Functions differ, along with the name of the variable used in a decision point in the Step Function.

 ## Choose the language your are using for your Lambda Functions